FHantke/brave-browser-wiki/Rust-code.md

 Since 1.58 brave-core has used the upstream chromium build system for rust code.
 All code must be in-tree, with 3rd-party crates (libraries) vendored under either `brave/third_party/rust` or upstream in `src/third_party/rust`.
 We largely follow the [chromium guidelines](https://chromium.googlesource.com/chromium/src/+/refs/heads/main/docs/adding_to_third_party.md#Rust) for determining acceptable use, although we have some components (SKUs, Speedreader, STAR) implemented in rust.
 Please contact Clifton and Brian Johnson when planning any new work involving substantial Rust code.

-There is a `gnrt` tool included with chromium to automate vendoring.
+There is a `gnrt` tool included with chromium which helps maintain the rust sub-tree.
 It extracts information from Cargo.toml files, downloads any referenced third-party packages and generates an equivalent BUILD.gn, which must then be checked into the tree.
 See the [instructions](https://chromium.googlesource.com/chromium/src/tools/+/refs/heads/main/crates/README.md) for how to build and run this tool.

 Instead of `cargo`, our build calls `rustc` directly based on the description in the accompanying BUILD.gn files.
 However, cargo tooling can often be used for local testing and verification.

 ## Updating a dependency

 Since brave v1.65.79 we have patched `gnrt` to support our two-level third_party/rust tree.
 To update depencencies, change the required version in the relevant Cargo.toml and/or update the project-level `third_party/rust/chromium_crates_io/Cargo.lock` e.g. by running `cargo update -p <depname>` in that directory.
-Then one can run `gnrt vendor` to update the dependencies source packages under `third_party/rust/chromium_crates_io/vendor/$depname-$version` followed by `gnrt gen` to update the `BUILD.gn` files.
+Then one can run `gnrt vendor` to update the third-party source packages followed by `gnrt gen` to update the build description and metadata.
 Review and commit the changes.
 Note that `gnrt vendor` will remove obsolete packages as well as adding new ones.

+gnrt currently expects to be invoked from the top-level (chromium) `src` directory and won't work from inside the brave-core repository.

 To reduce code duplication, please try to always move toward unifying different versions of dependencies, and make use of any packages already included in upstream chromium whenever possible.